tjanczuk/git-azure/README.md

+# git-azure

+Git-azure is a tool and runtime environment that allows deploying multiple node.js applications into Windows Azure Worker Role from MacOS using Git.
+Git-azure supports:

+* hosting multiple node.js applications on a single Windows Azure VM (Worker Role) behind an HTTP reverse proxy
+* tight integration with your Git repository (likely on GitHub)
+* few second deployment and update of applications from Mac using ```git push```
+* HTTP and WebSocket traffic
+* SSL security by default
+* custom X.509 certificates per application using Server Name Identification (SNI)
+* real time access to logs using WebSockets from a terminal window or a web browser
+* support for multiple versions of node.js engines
+* SSH and RDP access to the Windows Azure VM for administration and diagnostics

+For an introduction to git-azure, you can [watch this 7 minute video](http://tomasz.janczuk.org/2012/05/develop-on-mac-host-on-github-and.html)

-# Walkthrough
+## Walkthrough

 This walkthrough demonstrates key features of the git-azure platform.
-Git-azure is a tool and runtime environment that allows deploying multiple node.js applications into Windows Azure Worker Role from MacOS using Git.

 It takes about 30-40 mins to present or walk through this content.